Substitute good: Within-category and cross-category substitutes

 Within-category substitutes are goods that are members of the same taxonomic category such as goods sharing common attributes (e.g., chocolate, chairs, station wagons).

 Cross-category substitutes are goods that are members of different taxonomic categories but can satisfy the same goal.
 A person who wants chocolate but cannot acquire it, for example, might instead buy ice cream to satisfy the goal of having a dessert.

 Whether goods are cross-category or within-category substitutes influences the utility derived by consumers.
-People exhibit a strong preference for within-category substitutes over cross-category substitutes, despite cross-category substitutes being more effective at satisfying customers' needs.
+In the case of food, people exhibit a strong preference for within-category substitutes over cross-category substitutes, despite cross-category substitutes being more effective at satisfying customers' needs.
 Across ten sets of different foods, 79.7% of research participants believed that a within-category substitute would better satisfy their craving for a food they could not have than a cross-category substitute.
 Unable to acquire a desired Godiva chocolate, for instance, a majority reported that they would prefer to eat a store-brand chocolate (a within-category substitute) than a chocolate-chip granola bar (a cross-category substitute).
-This preference for within-category substitutes appears, however, to be misguided.
-Because within-category substitutes are more similar to the missing good, their inferiority to it is more noticeable.
-This creates a negative contrast effect, and leads within-category substitutes to be less satisfying substitutes than cross-category substitutes.
+This preference for within-category food substitutes appears, however, to be misguided.
+Because within-category food substitutes are more similar to the missing food, their inferiority to it is more noticeable.
+This creates a negative contrast effect, and leads within-category substitutes to be less satisfying substitutes than cross-category substitutes unless the quality is comparable.